 Federal R2T4 Policy

-Financial Aid applicants who completely withdraw from school while attending ATC are subject to the Federal Return to Title IV Policy.
+Financial Aid applicants who completely withdraw from school while attending Atlanta Technical College are subject to the Federal Return to Title IV policy.
 Federal law requires a mandatory recalculation of financial aid eligibility prorated to reflect the student’s actual period of attendance.
 This may mean the student has not earned some, or all, of the financial aid paid to him/her.
 The amount of assistance earned is determined on a pro-rata basis.
-For example,if the aid applicant attended 30% of the payment period of enrollment, the applicant only “earned” 30% of assistance.
-The withdrawal date is the official date recorded from the Office of Registrar in which the student began the official withdrawal procedure; or the last date of an academically related activity as determined by ATC.
+For example, if the aid applicant attended 30% of the payment period of enrollment, the applicant only “earned” 30% of assistance.
+The Withdrawal Date is the official date recorded from the Office of the Registrar in which the student began the official withdrawal procedure; or the last date of an academically related activity as determined by ATC.

 Financial Aid is awarded with the assumption that students will remain enrolled for the entire semester.
-The Office of Financial Aid is required by federal regulations to determine if the school and student is required to return Title IV funds if students withdraw or dismissed from the institution.
+The Office of Financial Aid is required by federal regulations to determine if the school and student is required to return Title IV funds if a student withdraws or is dismissed from the institution.

-If students are withdrawing they must first meet with the Office of Registration (ATC) and obtain a signed and dated Withdrawal Process Form.
-The Office of Registrar or designated person must indicate on the Withdrawal from Schoolform the action that applies to the student.
+If students are withdrawing, they must first meet with the Office of the Registration and obtain a signed and dated Withdrawal Process Form.
+The Office of the Registrar or designated person must indicate on the Withdrawal from School form the action that applies to the student.
 Also the effective date must be entered because it is the official date of the withdrawal.

-An official withdrawal is when a student submits both the Withdrawal Process Form and the Withdrawal from School to the Office of the Registrar or when the student withdrawals from all of his/her classes.
+An Official Withdrawal is when a student submits both the Withdrawal Process and the Withdrawal from School forms to the Office of the Registrar or when the student withdrawals from all of his/her classes.

-An unofficial withdraw is when a student stops attending all of his/her classes during the semester, does not follow the college procedure to officially withdraw as outlined by the Office of the Registrar,and fails to successfully complete the term (i.e., receives all final grades of F, WF or a combination of both).
+An Unofficial Withdrawal is when a student stops attending all of his/her classes during the semester, does not follow the college procedure to officially withdraw as outlined by the Office of the Registrar, and fails to successfully complete the term (i.e., receives all final grades of F, WF or a combination of both).

 Number of days completed divided by the total days in the semester = percentage of aid earned.

-Funds are returned to the appropriate federal programs based on the percentage of unearned.
+Funds are returned to the appropriate federal programs based on the percentage unearned.